Settings for the SOAP Inbound Adapter

 The inbound SOAP adapter has the following settings:

 The remaining settings are common to all business services.
-For information, see “Settings for All Business Services” in Configuring Productions.
+For information, see “Settings for All Business Services”.

 A specific URL for the service to accept requests on.
 For SOAP services invoked through the SOAP inbound adapter on a custom local port, this setting allows a custom URL to be used instead of the standard csp/namespace/classname style of URL.